 2. Hold the paper at a distance in front of the card – the sun will project through your pinhole on to the paper screen.

-3. Adjust the distance between the card and paper to make the sun larger but remember, your back should always face the sun and don’t look through the pinhole.
+3. Adjust the distance between the card and paper to make the image of the sun larger but remember, your back should always face the sun and don’t look through the pinhole.

 Are there other ways to watch the eclipse?